nokia/danm/README.md

 No separate configuration needs to be provided to DANM when it connects Pods to networks, if the network is backed by a CNI plugin with dynamic integration level.
 Everything happens automatically purely based on the network manifest!

-When network management is delegated to CNI plugins with static integration level; DANM reads their configuration from the configured CNI config directory.
+When network management is delegated to CNI plugins with static integration level; DANM first reads their configuration from the configured CNI config directory.
 The directory can be configured via setting the "CNI_CONF_DIR" environment variable in DANM CNI's context (be it in the host namespace, or inside a Kubelet container).
 Default value is "/etc/cni/net.d".
 In case there are multiple configuration files present for the same backend, users can control which one is used in a specific network provisioning operation via the NetworkID parameter.

 So, all in all: a Pod connecting to a network with "NetworkType" set to "bridge", and "NetworkID" set to "example_network" gets an interface provisioned by the <CONFIGURED_CNI_PATH_IN_KUBELET>/bridge binary based on the <CNI_CONF_DIR>/example_network.conf file!
-In addition to simply delegating the interface creation operation, generally supported DANM API-based features -such as static and dynamic IP route provisioning, flexible interface naming- are also configured by DANM.
+In addition to simply delegating the interface creation operation, the universally supported features of the DANM management APIs -such as static and dynamic IP route provisioning, flexible interface naming, or centralized IPAM- are also configured either before, or after the delegation took place.
 ##### Connecting Pods to specific networks
 Pods can request network connections to networks by defining one or more network connections in the annotation of their (template) spec field, according to the schema described in the **schema/network_attach.yaml** file.